nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 2. User selects the date(s) to remove as a free day.
 3. User submits the information to the system.
 4. System checks if the volunteer is available on the selected date(s).
+5. System checks if the volunteer has any events assigned to them on the days that are no longer going to be free.
-5. System removes the free day from the volunteer's schedule and confirms removal.<br/>
+6. System removes the free day from the volunteer's schedule and confirms removal.<br/>
    Use Case Ends.

 **Extensions**: